-Student Life and Leadership

-Workforce Development (including Cooperative Work Experience).
+Workforce Development (including WEXP/PEDS/PDS).

 3.2 Adding Divisions to the Council of Representatives

 a.
-Additional divisions shall automatically be included on the Council of Representatives as they are created by the district, as long as they include faculty members who are in the CCFT bargaining unit.
+Divisional representatives to the Council of Representatives will be reapportioned, added, or removed upon district reorganization of divisions, provided any new division includes faculty members who are in the CCFT bargaining unit.

+Reapportionment of the Council

+Reapportionment of the Council shall occur before each election of Council of Representative members election under the authority of the CCFT Secretary.

-3.3 Meetings of the Council of Representatives
+3.4 Meetings of the Council of Representatives

 The Council of Representatives shall meet at least twice each semester.
 Additional meetings may be called by at least twenty percent (20%) of the Council members, by at least one of the Council co-chairpersons, by a majority vote of the Executive Board, or by a signed petition of at least ten percent (10%) of the membership.